tardisgo/tardisgo/README.md

 If you transpile your own code using TARDIS Go, please report the bugs that you find here, so that they can be fixed.

+## Future plans:

+Development priorities:
+- For all Go standard libraries, report testing and implementation status
+- Improve integration with Haxe code and libraries, automating as far as possible
+- Improve currently poor execution speeds and update benchmarking results
+- Research and publish the best methods to use TARDIS Go to create multi-platform client-side applications
+- Improve debug and profiling capabilities
+- Add command line flags to control options
+- Publish more explanation and documentation
+- Move more of the runtime into Go (rather than Haxe) to make it more portable
+- Implement other target languages

 If you would like to get involved in helping the project to advance, that would be wonderful.
 However, please contact [Elliott](https://github.com/elliott5) or discuss your plans in the [tardisgo](https://groups.google.com/d/forum/tardisgo) forum before writing any substantial amounts of code to avoid any conflicts.

 ## License:

 MIT license, please see the license file.